EVM in SDK

 Call a function

-import { Sdk } from '@unique-nft/sdk';
+import Sdk from '@unique-nft/sdk'

 async function main() {

-const contract = await client.evm.contractConnect(
+const contract = await sdk.evm.contractConnect(contractAddress, abiJSON.abi)

 const value = await contract.call({